Optimising Dr Paul Saladino’s carnivore diet

 So which foods will fill these remaining gaps.

 - sour pickles

 - green beans

 - sunflower seeds

-The nutrients profile below shows nutrients that would be provided by these foods, with the nutrients that have been emphasised in red.
+The nutrient fingerprint chart below shows nutrients that would be provided by these foods, with the nutrients that have been emphasised in red.
 Due to the fact that these foods contain a lot of these harder to find nutrients, he wouldn’t need to eat a lot of them to balance out his nutrient profile.

 - Paul is doing a great job focusing on nutrient density from a nose-to-tail style carnivore diet.

 - However, Paul could potentially improve his nutrition even more by focusing on boosting his intake of potassium and magnesium, which can be hard to find on a carnivorous approach.